cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/executions.md

 You can use the command to start, cancel and and list executions and to retrieve information about a single execution.

+You can also schedule executions to start in a specific date and time in the future (using the `--schedule` flag).

 #### Optional flags
 These commands support the [common CLI flags]({{< relref "cli/_index.md#common-options" >}}).